syamkumarnallamilli/notes-react/Notes.md

 If you don’t provide a key, React will show a warning.

+ Why is it bad to remove key?
+React throws a warning in the console:
+⚠️ Each child in a list should have a unique "key" prop.
+If the list updates dynamically (e.g., adding/removing items), React may incorrectly update UI since it doesn't track elements efficiently.
+Causes performance issues due to unnecessary re-renders.

 # State and setState in React (Class & Functional Components)

 1. In React, state is used to store and manage component-specific data that can change over time.